-Jeffrey Lewis has stirred up the question of whether apparatus photographed in Burma/Myanmar is useful for uranium and rare earth chemistry.
+Jeffrey Lewis has stirred up the question of whether apparatus photographed in Burma/Myanmar (interesting – article is now gone) is useful for uranium and rare earth chemistry.
 I’ve provided a quick overview based on my experience.
 But there’s another source of information on uses of equipment for both uranium and rare earth chemistry.

 The Silmet plant in Sillamäe, Estonia, produced uranium compounds through the 1980s and rare earth compounds since the 1970s.
 The full story is still not available, although much of it is covered in the first two parts of Historical Survey of Nuclear Non-Proliferation in Estonia, 1946-1995, by Ello Maremäe and Hain Tankler.
 I have also consulted several chapters in Turning a Problem into a Resource: Remediation and Waste Management at the Sillamäe Site, Estonia.
 I am also drawing early Silmet brochures in my possession, my experience as a research chemist, and my observations at Sillamäe.

 The Maremäe and Tankler report (which I will abbreviate M&T) is the more recent, published in 2003, and is a voluntary supplement to Estonia’s State Declaration under its Additional Protocol to the Nuclear Nonproliferation Treaty.
 Along with other sources, Maremäe and Tankler used a roomful of reports left at the Silmet plant by the Soviets, many of them with classification markings.
 More documentation is believed to exist at the Institute of Chemical Technology in Moscow and at other archives, but the Russians have not been willing to make that documentation available.